 Currently browsing: Civil Rights

-Robert F. Kennedy was one of the seminal figures of the 1960s and led a very public life before he was fatally shot on June 5, 1968, at a Los Angeles hotel.
+On this day in 1925, Robert F. Kennedy was born in Brookline, Mass.
+Kennedy was one of the seminal figures of the 1960s and led a very public life before he was fatally shot on June 5, 1968, at a Los Angeles hotel.

 Is free speech under threat?
 Or is the concern overblown?